certara/pyDarwin/docs/Usage.rst

     * :ref:`"max_omega_band_width" <max_omega_band_width_options_desc>`: N

-    Where N is an positive integer.
+    Where N is a positive integer.

 .. warning::
-    The $OMEGA must appear on a separate line, e.g,. `$OMEGA 0.1 0.1 0.1 ; search band`
+    The $OMEGA must appear on a separate line, e.g., `$OMEGA 0.1 0.1 0.1 ; search band`
     is not permitted.